 C. If a student files a complaint based on both sections 1.A. and 1.B. above, the complaint process on the 1.B. provision may be postponed pending investigation of the discrimination allegation filed under section 1.A.

 A. Complaint Resolution Officer (CRO): The College’s Executive Vice President is designated to receive and assign complaints brought under this procedure to an investigative officer.
 The College’s Academic Counselor may be asked to assist in any mediation or resolution efforts.

 B. Student: The individual presenting a complaint who (a) is enrolled or registered in the College’s curriculum; (b) has recently completed the preceding term and is eligible for reenrollment, including the recess periods between academic terms; or (c) is on approved educational leave or other approved leave status.

-C. Respondent: The person designated to answer or respond to the complaint.
+D. Respondent: The investigative officer designated to answer or respond to the complaint.
 Generally the respondent would be the head of the department in which the violation allegedly occurred or a CRO designee.
 For Title IX complaints, the Title IX Officer would conduct an investigation.

 III.
 Department Level Resolution Procedures

 A. Informal Process.

 Before filing a complaint under this Policy, a student may attempt to resolve the matter informally with the person alleged to have committed the violation, or with the head of the department in which the alleged violation occurred, or both.
 If the person to whom harassment normally would be reported is the individual accused of harassment, reports may be made to staff, faculty or the dean who shall notify the CRO.
 The student may also contact the CRO directly for assistance with informal resolution.